 What Does Cyber Insurance Cover?

 In today’s ever-evolving digital world, cyber security threats are unfortunately very common.
-Law firms are big targets because they hold private client information that is stored online.
-Even a single cyber attack may lead to financial loss, legal trouble, and a damaged reputation.
-That’s where cyber insurance comes in as the safety net and helps firms recover quickly from cyber incidents.
+Law firms are big targets because they handle confidential client information every day and much of it lives online.
+Even a single cyber attack can create financial loss, legal trouble, and reputational fallout that’s hard to unwind.

-Without cyber insurance, a law firm may struggle to overcome the financial and reputation set backs of an attack.
+Without cyber insurance, a law firm may struggle to absorb the immediate expenses of response and the longer-term costs of getting back to normal.

-One of the biggest advantages to having cyber insurance is that it provides immediate and long-term support after a cyber attack.
-Here are some of the aspects it covers:
+One of the biggest advantages to having cyber insurance is that it can provide both immediate support and longer-term help after a cyber incident.
+Policies vary, but here are common coverage areas that matter for law firms.

 depiction of cyber security hacker